Nikki Haley on Iran: 'We must not be silent'

 - The demonstrations have erupted against a backdrop of rising food and gasoline prices

-Washington (CNN)US Ambassador to the United Nations Nikki Haley praised Iranian protesters Tuesday, adding that the US is seeking an emergency Security Council meeting in New York and the Human Rights Council in Geneva regarding Iran.
+Washington (CNN)US Ambassador to the United Nations Nikki Haley praised Iranian protesters Tuesday, adding that the US is seeking emergency meetings with the Security Council in New York and the Human Rights Council in Geneva regarding Iran.

 "The people of Iran are crying out for freedom," Haley said.
 "All freedom-loving people must stand with their cause."